makeusabrew/horde/README.md

 **Default:** `horde/` sub directory of `--source` option

-An absolute path to a directory containing the aforementioned `default.conf` apache configuration file.
-If it contains a `schema.sql` this will be run against the MySQL server within each container upon initialisation.
+An absolute path to a directory containing the aforementioned `apache.conf` apache configuration file.
 This directory can live anywhere but since it'll probably be specific to the project you're testing it's advisable to keep it there, hence why the `horde/` sub directory is checked first.

 #### --procs